Document

 The Housing Act 2004 introduces Empty Dwelling Management Orders (EDMO) in order to unlock the potential of empty houses and to get them back into use as houses as quickly as possible.
 EDMOs are designed as a backup to voluntary leasing arrangements and an alternative to enforcement action under other legislation.

-There are two types or order, Interim EDMO and Final EDMO.
-EDMO allow the Council to secure the occupation and proper management of privately owned houses and flats that have been unoccupied for a specified period (at least six months).
+There are two types of order, Interim EDMO and Final EDMO.
+EDMOs allow the Council to secure the occupation and proper management of privately owned houses and flats that have been unoccupied for a specified period (at least six months).

 3.5 Caravan Sites